lavafroth/play-iitm-lecture/Readme.md

-# open in mpv
+# open IITM lecture in mpv

-A minimalist extension to open the current website or a link in mpv.
+A fork of the `open-in-mpv` extension to open an IITM lecture in mpv.
-You only need to put a .desktop file to `~/.local/share/applications/mpv-scheme-handler.desktop`.

-And if you don't have that file installed, you get a shell-script to put it into place.
-No more "nothing happens" and no-one knows why!

-Inspired by _Open In mpv_ by Leonardo and _ff2mpv_ by yossarian, which require additional binaries installed but don't tell you when they are missing.
+Only tested on linux.
+Windows users can cope.

 ## License

 Licensed under the EUPL-1.2-or-later

 ## Installation

-### Firefox

-Go to !release pending! and install the extension

-### Discord

-Go to !release pending! and install the extension

-## Local (development) installation

 ### Firefox